COSC3020/dijkstra-s-algorithm-NolanBerg/README.md

 -Vertex: The algorithm goes through all vertices $(V)$ once in priority queue.

 -Edge: For each vertex, it goes through adjacency list, which involves iterating over all edges $(E)$.

+Total Complexity

+- Priority Queue: Each enqueue operation is $O(E \log V)$ since each edge may potentially lead to a decrease key operation in priority queue.

+- Dequeuing: Each dequeue operation happens $(V)$ times and since each operation potentially has sorting, it is $O(V \log V)$.